A-Ingrassia/Rockbuster-SQL/README.md

 # Rockbuster Analysis
-Analyze a fictional movie rental company’s data, answer key business questions related to movie revenue, customer behavior, and regional sales, and present the findings in order to aid the company's 2020 strategy
+Analysis of a fictional movie rental company’s data, answering key business questions related to movie revenue, customer behavior, and regional sales, and presenting the findings in order to aid the company's 2020 strategy.

 ### Overview
 Rockbuster Stealth LLC is a fictional movie rental company that used to have stores around the